 There doesn’t seem to be any PR on this yet, so I’m assuming it’s a brand new feature, but log in to your Redshift console, and if you’re in a supported region (and/or account, perhaps), you might see a couple of additions to the left-hand menu.

-Interestingly, I can’t currently get past this modal dialog, which states:
+Interestingly, I can’t currently get past the modal dialog pictured above, which states:

 You can only query Amazon Redshift clusters that are dc1.8xlarge, dc2.large, dc2.8xlarge, or ds2.8xlarge node types.
 If you don’t have an available cluster, you can launch a new cluster from the Redshift Dashboard.